 For most of my adult life, I’ve been ‘thinking’.
 Even when I go to bed, it takes ages to sleep because my brain doesn’t quiet itself easily.
 And the more we think, the less present we are in the moment.

-Then we’ll move on to the other tips, which associate more directly to the body’s well-being.
+Then we’ll move on to the other tips, which associate more directly with the body’s well-being.

 Unwind with Osho’s Advice

-From time to time, I enjoy reading a few pages of the Vigyan Bhairav Tantra, and Osho’s point of view on the 112 Meditation techniques.
+From time to time, I enjoy reading a few pages of the Vigyan Bhairav Tantra, and learning more from spiritual teacher, Osho’s point of view on the 112 Meditation techniques.
 And one such technique that I recently discovered was undoing your memory.
 This does wonders to your Conscious mind, quickly tiring it and thus relaxing it.

 You have to recount your day, backward!

-So all you do, is start recalling the events of the day, from the very moment that just passed.
-And then keep going backwards, like playing the reel of a film on rewind.
+So all you do is start recalling the events of the day, from the very moment that just passed.
+And then keep going backward, like playing the reel of a film on rewind.